 With holiday baking in full swing, let’s add this super Easy Almond Chocolate Fudge to your list!
 The most decadent chocolate treat swirled with almond butter and layered with chunks of chopped almonds.
-Only a few ingredients to make this super easy treat!
+Only a few ingredients and less than 20 minutes of hands on time to make this super easy treat!
 Paleo and Vegan, too.

 Allow me to introduce you to your new favorite fudge recipe!
 So smooth and chocolate-y rich, with a nut butter swirl, and chunks of almonds for some added texture.
 This is exactly the recipe that you will be thinking about All.
 Day.
 Long.

 Imagine that you melted together your favorite chocolate peanut butter cups or chocolate almond butter cups, chilled it, then cut it into a delicious square treat.
 The results?
 This amazing Almond Chocolate Fudge!

 The best part, you don’t have to worry about going through those extra steps.
 Nor do you have to even think of what the process would be to try to create your own cups.
 These my friends, are so much easier.

 As a nutritionist, I love taking classic flavors and making them healthier.
 That’s what we’re doing with this EASY Almond Fudge!
 Just simple, real food ingredients that have no refined sugar.